z00nx/z00nx.github.io/_posts/2016-09-11-necromancer.md

 37267         0x9193          End of Zip archive
 ```

 Inside the zip file is a text file which contains a base64 encoded string.
-Decoding the string reveals the next flag which is **flag3{9ad3f62db7b91c28b68137000394639f}** and the next challenge.
+Decoding the string reveals the third flag which is **flag3{9ad3f62db7b91c28b68137000394639f}** and the next challenge.

 ```
 root@kali:~# cat _pileoffeathers.jpg.extracted/feathers.txt